joshmckibbin/remove-inactive-users/readme.txt

 == Frequently Asked Questions ==
 = How do I set the inactivity period? =
-Go to the plugin settings page under 'Users' and specify the number of days.
+Go to the plugin settings page under 'Settings' and specify the number of days.

-= Will this delete users automatically? =
+= Will this remove users automatically? =
-No, you must manually confirm user removal.
+Only if you have enabled the 'Auto Remove' option in the settings.
+If enabled, it will remove users automatically at regular intervals.
+Otherwise, you will need to manually remove users by submitting the form on the plugin's admin page.

 == Screenshots ==
-1. Plugin settings page.
+1. Plugin User Options page.
-2. List of inactive users.
+2. Plugin Settings page.

 == Changelog ==
 = 3.0.0 =